Creditors are still contacting you - individual voluntary arrangements

 Get legal advice if you have creditors in the EU.
 Find free or affordable legal help.

-Creditors or debts not included in the IVA
+Creditors or debts not listed in the IVA